hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 4.== `hazelcast-node` The Hazelcast node has Jet jobs that read from the Kafka topic created.
 There doesn't need to be anything being written to the Kafka topic, but if there is no input there is no output from a streaming job.

+If you want to run the enterprise version, start both `hazelcast-node-enterprise-1` and `hazelcast-node-enterprise-2` instead of `hazelcast-node`.

 5.== `webapp` The web UI is a client of the Hazelcast cluster, so needs Hazelcast node(s) to be runnning.